Finishoff/Responsive-Portfolio/README.md

 # Responsive-Portfolio

 Updated, work in progress portfolio.
--Need to fix layout and sizing to fit diff screen.
+* Need to fix layout and sizing to fit dif screen.
+* Link to proper resume and linkin profiles.
+* Provide a ojective summary.
+* Clean up thumbnail images and work on previous projects css.